kbobkpop/vprocesses/README.md

 vm = multiprocessing.VManager(processes, connections, locks)
 ```
-Based on the above mentioned import <code>import vprocesses as multiprocessing<\code> statement.
+Based on the above mentioned import <code>import vprocesses as multiprocessing</code> statement.

 Having instantiated a VManager, you need to call <code>.start()</code> on the object in order to initalize the graph and start the processes.